 The newest residential colleges would replace Carmichael Towers and, based on the current design plan, will extend into the existing Greek Row neighborhood.
 The university plans to work with the organizations located in the proposed footprint, Delta Kappa Epsilon and Zeta Tau Alpha, as well as with other organizations in the area wherein the university would utilize sites to build new homes and spaces.
-This includes Kappa Sigma, Lambda Chi Alpha and the National Pan-Hellenic Council.
-Design planning would also include the university building a new multipurpose space in the area that can be used by Multicultural Leadership Council groups and other student organizations.
-The multipurpose space is intended to make the neighborhood more inclusive as it provides the opportunity for a variety of student organizations without exclusive-use spaces, including Greek organizations, to have a place to host events in the neighborhood.
+A new NPHC house, as well as community event space available for all students, will be highlighted additions to the West End neighborhood, which aligns with the FutureVU mission of creating more inclusive and accessible spaces on campus.

-The image bellows reflects a potential campus view aiming for completion in 2023.
+The image bellows reflects a potential future campus view of the neighborhood.

 Potential Campus View - This is a draft, simplified potential view of the neighborhood.
 As we continue through the design process, elements may adapt.
 We will update images as designs are enhanced.